Onelinerhub/onelinerhub/ubuntu/how-to-download-from-url-in-cli.md

-# How to download from URL in CLI
+# How to download URL in CLI

 ```bash
 wget "https://mysqly.com/mysqly.php"